 Of course we need to learn key words like “I”, “you”, “he” and “she” and the like, or “where”, “when” “why”, etc. and the phrases that they are used with.
-However, knowing, or thinking we know, these words is not enough, in my experience, because it simply takes a long time to remember them when we need to.
+However, knowing, or thinking we know, these words is not enough, in my experience, because it simply takes a long time to remember them when we need to use them.

 Furthermore, these words usually trigger a context of language where we find ourselves quickly lost if we don’t have enough background in that language.
 We need to be exposed to these words in a variety of contexts in order to get used to them as we get used to the new language.

 It is not difficult to find a list of the most frequently used words in a language.
 You can look them up, or you can just type them out in your own language and submit them to Google Translate.
 This is no doubt useful.
 These can become lists that you refer to over and over.
 However, before you can really use them, you need lots of exposure to them in a variety of contexts.
 Since these high frequency words appear so often, you will come across them often enough in whatever content you are listening to or reading.

 There is no magic number of words that we need to know in order to speak a language.
 We need to know a lot of words, high frequency words, and even some lower frequency words, in order to understand even a fairly basic conversation.

 The natives speaker knows a lot of words, more than we do, and will inevitably use some of them when speaking with us.
 In the past I have delayed speaking with a tutor via Skype, until I have at least 10,000 known words at LingQ.
 I am usually not really comfortable conversing in a language until I am over 25,000 or even 30,000 depending on the language, and often I need more.